rlrq/RNA-seq/_episodes/00-setup.md

 sudo apt-get install sra-toolkit
 ```

 Once installed, execute the following command to download the data of 6 RNA-seq runs from the same experiment that we will use in this tutorial.
+This may take a while as the file sizes are quite large.

 ```
 for id in SRR4018567 SRR4018568 SRR4018569 SRR4018573 SRR4018574 SRR4018575